filecoin-project/eudico/chain/consensus/tendermint/README.md

  ./eudico subnet list-subnets
 ```

-`t01001` name is just an example, in your setup the real name can be different.
+`t01001` name is just an example, in your setup the real subnet name may be different.

 ### Tendermint Consensus with Fault Injection